LeungKamdayjat/CellProfiler/cellprofiler_cellpose/README.md

 ## Introduction

 Following setup is been used to generate Batch Processing by combining CellPose and CellProfiler.
-Both images need to be installed from source.
+Both packages need to be installed from source.

 ## Prerequisites